feathersjs/docs/api/express.md

 To expose services through a RESTful API we will have to configure `express.rest` and provide our own body parser middleware (usually the standard [Express 4 body-parser](https://github.com/expressjs/body-parser)) to make REST `.create`, `.update` and `.patch` calls parse the data in the HTTP body.
 If you would like to add other middleware _before_ the REST handler, call `app.use(middleware)` before registering any services.

-> **ProTip:** The body-parser middleware has to be registered _before_ any service.
+> **Important:** The body-parser middleware has to be registered _before_ any service.
 Otherwise the service method will throw a `No data provided` or `First parameter for 'create' must be an object` error.

 ### app.configure(express.rest())